Open-Cascade-SAS/OCCT/dox/overview/Overview.md

 on this tool.

 Adobe Systems, Inc. provides **Adobe Reader**, which can be used to view files in Portable Document Format (PDF).

-**Linux** is a registered trademark of Linus Torvalds.

-**Windows** is a registered trademark of Microsoft Corporation in the United States and other countries.

-**Mac** and the Mac logo are trademarks of Apple Inc., registered in the U.S. and other countries.

 @section OCCT_OVW_SECTION_3 Documentation